Zmk55/PwnSafe/FEATURES.md

 ## 🎉 Summary

-PwnSafe is a professional-grade backup and restore utility with a unique cyberpunk aesthetic.
+PwnSafe is a professional-grade backup and restore utility with a unique modern aesthetic.
 It combines powerful functionality with an engaging user interface, making it perfect for system administrators, developers, and security professionals who need reliable remote backup capabilities.

 The standalone executable format makes it incredibly easy to distribute and use, while the comprehensive development environment ensures high code quality and maintainability.
-The cyberpunk theme adds a fun, distinctive character that sets it apart from typical backup utilities.
+The modern theme adds a professional, distinctive character that sets it apart from typical backup utilities.